jboss-developer/jboss-eap-quickstarts/helloworld-jms/README.md

-helloworld-jms: HelloWorld JMS Example
+helloworld-jms: HelloWorld JMS Example with DeltaSpike
 ======================
 Author: Weston Price
 Level: Intermediate
-Technologies: JMS
+Technologies: JMS, CDI, DeltaSpike
-Summary: Demonstrates the use of a standalone (Java SE) JMS client Target Product: EAP
+Summary: Demonstrates the use of a standalone (Java SE) JMS client with DeltaSpike property configuration Target Product: WFK

 What is it?
 -----------

-This quickstart demonstrates the use of external JMS clients with JBoss Enterprise Application Platform 6 or JBoss AS 7.
+This quickstart demonstrates the use of external JMS clients with JBoss Enterprise Application Platform 6 or JBoss AS 7 and how configuration properties can be made using DeltaSpie.

 It contains the following: